QuantuMechanix8/Lost-And-Found/code_styleguide.md

 ## General:
-- Try to stick to 92 char line limit - not necessarily a hard limit but still - for readability especially on split or smaller (such as laptop) screens
+- Soft line limit of 80 characters, with a hard limit of 120 characters
+	- meaning you should try to ensure lines of code are within 80 characters, and never exceed 120
+	- The reasoning behind this is that very long lines of code are hard to read, don't fit on smaller screens (such as laptops)/side-by-side editing, rest of the program to have alot of empty space

+	- That said, 80 characters can be overly restrictive (especially after several indents) given most have wide screen monitors, so a hard limit at 120 is more reasonable (120 is the default line length for github tools)

-- Standard indentation of 4 spaces, spaces around operators, separate functions with 2 blank lines, sparing line separation all as defined in [Pep8](https://peps.python.org/pep-0008/#blank-lines)
+- Standard indentation of 4 spaces, spaces around operators, separate functions with 2 blank lines, occasional blank lines to group code, etc, all as defined in [Pep8](https://peps.python.org/pep-0008/#blank-lines)
 - Don't overuse try-catch blocks, it is better to avoid errors than rely on catching them
 - Always add (descriptive messages) with git commits, generally a title and then description i.e. `git commit -m "[COMMIT_TITLE]" -m "[COMMIT_DESCRIPTION]"` but can just be title if sufficient